Apathetic use of digital technology

 These families were apathetic toward using digital technology.
 This lack of motivation was, however, due to larger forces at work.
 They were disempowered by the rapid digitalisation of society as they could not visualise themselves as part of, or profiting from using it.
 At the low end of the socioeconomic scale, and with limited education and access to sustainable work, parents had an off-grid mentality that was nostalgic for a natural, uncomplicated, and low cost lifestyle.

 Culture of Digital Technology Use

-Children in these families often did not know what they would do when they left school, finding it difficult to visualise how digital technology would be needed in their future work life as adults.
+Children in these families often did not know what they would do when they left school, and found it difficult to visualise how digital technology would be needed in their future work life as adults.